Intelafy-LLC/statemanager/design.md

     // ... implementation
 }

-// Subscribe returns a channel that emits state changes.
+// Subscribe returns a channel that emits state change events.
 // The lifetime of the subscription is tied to the provided context.
 // To unsubscribe, the client must cancel the context.
 This will signal the
 // manager to close the channel and clean up the subscription resources.